expectfun/posts/tact.md

 ## Steve Korshakov

+_Steve became known in the TON community as a co-founder of TON Whales, and nowadays he develops Tact._

 ![Steve Korshakov](./steve.jpg)

 I joined the TON ecosystem first as a co-founder of TON Whales.
 And I often heard of Tact as "that language that will solve the issues we have today."
 Developing on TON at Whales, I've encountered a lot of issues myself.
 It was scary to update a contract holding millions.
 I had to set aside half a day to be sure I won't break anything and won't lock all that money.
 And I hoped Tact would make it all easier, but it kept not being released.